-Line Ministries Score: 7 Line ministers have to inform the prime minister of all their projects.
+Line Ministries Score: 8

+Line ministers have to inform the prime minister of all their projects.
 Strong discipline, even at the public communication level, is imposed, and this rule is reinforced by the attitude of the media, which tend to cover any slight policy difference as the expression of political tension or party divergence.
 Not only the Prime Minister's Office oversees the policy process but also his cabinet assistants, in each area, supervise, liaise and coordinate with their counterparts in line ministries about the content, timing and political sequences of a project.
 The secretary general of the Prime Minister's Office (and his alter ego at the Elysée) operates in the shadow, but he is one of the most powerful people within that machinery.
-He can step in case the coordination or control process at that level has failed to stem the expression of differences within the government.
-As in other fields, the well-established tradition of the Fifth Republic has been shaken up by the hesitations and vagaries of the Hollande presidency.
+He can step in if the coordination or control process at that level has failed to stem the expression of differences within the government.
+As in other fields, the well-established tradition of the Fifth Republic has been shaken up by the hesitations and vagaries of the Hollande presidency, particularly in the first two years; the situation has improved since Manuel Valls became prime minister in 2014.

-Cabinet

-Committees

-Score: 7
+Cabinet Committees Score: 7